jamestiotio/compstruct-vscode/README.md

 ## Extension Settings

-This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+This section will list out the settings contributed by the extension.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+This section will call out known issues to help limit users opening duplicate issues against this extension.